 I’ve published a scholarly edition of Ted Allan’s Spanish Civil War novel, This Time a Better Earth and a co-edited scholarly edition of Charles Yale Harrison’s Meet Me on the Barricades, both with University of Ottawa Press.
 I’ve co-edited Public Poetics: Critical Issues in Canadian Poetry and Poetics from Wilfred Laurier University Press and co-edited Making Canada New: Editing, Modernism, and New Media from University of Toronto Press.
 I have also published in Canadian Literature and Canadian Poetry: Studies, Documents, Reviews.
 With Emily Robins Sharpe and Kaarina Mikalson, I co-direct the Canada and the Spanish Civil War Project.

-Throughout my career, I have consistently received awards and grants for my research, including a Social Science and Humanities Research Council of Canada (SSHRC) Insight Grant, a SSHRC Connections Grant, two SSHRC Insight Development Grants, a SSHRC Postdoctoral Fellowship, the Malcolm Ross Award for an outstanding dissertation on Canadian Literature, an Izaak Walton Killam Doctoral Scholarship, a SSHRC Canada Graduate Scholarship for Doctoral Studies, a Canada Graduate Scholarship Foreign Research Supplement to conduct research in the UK under the supervision of Dr. Danielle Fuller (University of Birmingham), as well as a President’s Award and the Malcolm Ross Graduate Fellowship, both from Dalhousie University.
+Throughout my career, I have consistently received awards and grants for my research and writing, including a Canada Council “Explore and Create” Grant, a Social Science and Humanities Research Council of Canada (SSHRC) Insight Grant, a SSHRC Connections Grant, two SSHRC Insight Development Grants, a SSHRC Postdoctoral Fellowship, the Malcolm Ross Award for an outstanding dissertation on Canadian Literature, an Izaak Walton Killam Doctoral Scholarship, a SSHRC Canada Graduate Scholarship for Doctoral Studies, a Canada Graduate Scholarship Foreign Research Supplement to conduct research in the UK under the supervision of Dr. Danielle Fuller (University of Birmingham), as well as a President’s Award and the Malcolm Ross Graduate Fellowship, both from Dalhousie University.
 I was also a departmental nominee for the W.C.
 Winegard Medal at the University of Guelph.

 I received my PhD in English from Dalhousie University, as well as a MA in English from Dalhousie, a MA in Education from the Ontario Institute for Studies in Education of the University of Toronto, and a BA in English from University of Guelph.